rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 Derived from Department of the Environment and Energy, Australian Energy Statistics, Table O, June 2021]}\label{renewable}
 \end{figure}
 ```

-NSW is predominantly self-sufficient in relation to electricity supply according to \linebreak \cite{nsw_epa_2021_energy_consumption}, relying on state generation to meet local demand with additional electricity is imported from other states through the National Electricity Market (NEM) to optimize costs for the consumers.
-In 2019--20, renewable energy sources accounted for approximately 19% of the state's total electricity generation, a significant increase from past years.
-Accurate demand prediction is critical for ensuring optimal resource allocation and cost management, particularly as the state integrates more renewable energy into its supply mix.

 ## Factors Affecting Load Forecasting